-With wallets such as Trezor and Ledger shadowing the hardware wallet space since first being introduced onto the scene in 2014, many crypto enthusiasts feel that there is a dire need for an update in the crypto wallet space and how we store some of our favourite crypto assets.
+With wallets such as Trezor and Ledger dominating the entire hardware wallet space since first being introduced onto the scene in 2014, many crypto enthusiasts feel that there is a dire need for an update in the crypto wallet space and how we store some of our favourite crypto assets.

-But, for anyone looking for a newer, flashier, potential next generation for crypto storage, the Ellipal Titan wallet may be exactly what they are looking for.
-In this article I am going to drop the gloves and give my in-depth, 100% unbiased review on the Ellipal Titan, highlighting the positives, digging up the negatives, and making sure I cover everything you need to know on whether or not the Ellipal Titan is all flash, or if it can live up to the expectations of what it means to introduce the next generation of cold wallet storage.
+In true Coin Bureau fashion, this article is going to contain an unbiased in-depth, honest review.
+I am going to highlight the positives, dig up the negatives, and help you determine if the ELLIPAL Titan wallet is all flash, or if it can live up to the expectations of what it means to become the next generation of cold wallet storage.